Non-abelian Hodge correspondence over singular K\"ahler spaces: Pluri-harmonic metrics on Higgs sheaves over the regular locus

-Using the above cutoff functions and Lemma \ref{lem-sobolev}, we obtain the following mean value inequality by applying the standard Moser's iteration as in \cite[Lemma 5.2]{LZZ} and the stokes formula. \begin{lemma}[Mean value formula] Let $(X,\w)$ be a compact balanced space of dimension $n$ and $\Sigma\subset X$ be an analytic subspace of codimension $\geq2$.
-Suppose that $u\in C^2(X\setminus \Sigma)$ is a bounded positive function satisfying $\Delta_\w u\geq -A_0$.
-Then there exists a positive constant $\widetilde{C}$ depends only on $C_S$, $A_0$ and $\Vol(X,\w)=\int_{X_\reg}\frac{\w^n}{n!}$ such that
+Using the above cutoff functions and Lemma \ref{lem-sobolev}, we obtain the following mean value inequality by applying the standard Moser iteration as in \cite[Lemma 5.2]{LZZ} and the Stokes formula. \begin{lemma}[Mean value inequality] Let $(X,\w)$ be a compact balanced space of dimension $n$ and $\Sigma\subset X$ be an analytic subspace of codimension $\geq2$.
+Suppose that $u\in C^2(X\setminus \Sigma)$ is a bounded positive function satisfying $\Delta_\w u\geq -A_0$ for some positive constant $A_0$.
+Then there exists a positive constant $\widetilde{C}$ depending only on $C_S$, $A_0$ and $\Vol(X,\w)=\int_{X_\reg}\frac{\w^n}{n!}$ such that

 \end{lemma}

 \begin{lemma}[Stokes formula] Let $(X, \omega )$ be a compact Hermitian space of dimension $n$ and $\Sigma \subset X$ be an analytic subspace of codimension $\geq2$.
 Suppose $\eta$ is a $(2n-1)$-form with $\int_{X\setminus \Sigma}|\eta|_{\omega }^2\frac{\omega ^{n}}{n!}< \infty$.
 Then if $\mathrm{d}\eta$ is integrable, we have $\int_{X}\mathrm{d}\eta=0.$ \end{lemma}